noahnkr/portfolio-site/public/posts/linear-regression.md

 You may recall from your algebra class that the equation for a straight line is $y = mx + b$.
 This formula tells us that for every unit increase in $x$, the output $y$ increases by $m$.
 In machine learning, we use a similar idea, but instead of just one input, we often have many.
 Each input is a feature, and we want to learn how much each one contributes to the final prediction.

-### From One Feature to Many
+## From One Feature to Many

-To generalize the lien equation to work with _multiple features_, we turn our input into a vector:
+To generalize the line equation to work with _multiple features_, we turn our input into a vector:

 $$
 x = \begin{bmatrix} x_1 \\ x_2 \\ \vdots \\ x_d \end{bmatrix}